Knowledge Hub

 Is there a "best" starting point?

-Can I change paths later?
+Can a professional change career paths later?

 What pays better: coding or consulting?